 Here’s a vitamin-packed salad featuring oranges, avocado, and watercress, perfect for winter and early spring.
 It goes with just about anything else you’re serving and can be made in minutes.
 Photos by Rachael Braun.

 If you like beets, you’ll absolutely love them combined with the crunch of cucumber and the sweetness of citrus.
 This salad can be enjoyed all through fresh orange season, adding color and flavor to cool-weather meals.
+It’s also a festive salad to add to fall and winter holiday meals.

 The pairing of orange and cranberry makes for a lively flavor combination in baked goods.
 If I’m in the mood to make muffins for a weekend brunch, this is one of my top choices!
 And for holiday baking or giving, this batter is nice made into mini-loaves.
 Adapted from The Vegetarian Family Cookbook.